BigPolarBear1/factorization/README.md

 Additionally cuda support must be enabled.
 I did this on wsl2 (easy to setup), since it gets a lot harder to access the GPU on a virtual machine.

-Update: Alright changed a few more things..
+Update: Alright changed a few more things..  will first sieve using a square modulus and then sieve at different quadratic coefficients with the modulus set as the odd exponent factors of any smooths found.
+The hope is that this setup will allow us to succeed earlier when factorizing very large numbers with huge factor bases..
+Anyway.. suddenly got really bad headache.
+Gonna take a break.